MESH-Research/Pilcrow/docs/contributing/README.md

 You can then open a browser to <https://ccr.lndo.site/> and view the project running on your local machine.

+### Database Migration and Seeding

+By default, the database of the application will be empty.
+To log in as a sample user, the database tables must be [migrated](https://laravel.com/docs/master/migrations) and [seeded](https://laravel.com/docs/master/seeding#main-content).

+#### Migrate and Seed

+`lando artisan migrate:fresh --seed`

+#### Migrate Only

+`lando artisan migrate:fresh`

+#### Seed Only

+`lando artisan db:seed`

+Once seeding is complete, you can log in at <https://ccr.lndo.site/login> as any one of the sample users defined in `backend/database/seeders/UserSeeder.php` in the repository.

 ### Lando tooling commands

 Lando has built-in tooling commands that allow a developer to run commands inside a container from their terminal.